conradakunga/Blog/_posts/2024-12-11-loading-using-application-settings.md

 });
 ```

-Finally, we inject a `IHttClientFactory` into our Minimal API EndPoint
+Finally, we inject a `IHttpClientFactory` into our Minimal API EndPoint

 Our API now looks like this: